-Scientific and technical information in this MD&A was reviewed and approved by Raymond Ashley, P. Geo., Vice President, Exploration of Fission 3.0.
+Scientific and technical information in this MD&A was reviewed and approved by Raymond Ashley, P. Geo., Vice President Exploration of the Company.
 Raymond Ashley is a "Qualified Person" as defined by Canadian National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101").